 Airports & Airlines

-The most popular international gateways are Aeroporto Galeão (GIG) in Rio de Janeiro and São Paulo’s Aeroporto Guarulhos (GRU).
+The most popular international gateways are Rio de Janeiro’s Galeão International Airport and São Paulo’s GRU Airport.
 From both, connecting flights leave regularly to airports throughout the country.
-Salvador (SSA) and Recife (REC) receive a few direct scheduled flights from Europe.
+Salvador and Recife receive a few direct scheduled flights from Europe.

-TAM is Brazil’s main international carrier, with flights to New York (USA), Miami (USA), Paris (France), London (UK), Lisbon (Portugal) and seven South American cities.
+Though headquartered in Chile, LATAM is Brazil’s largest international carrier, with flights to New York, Miami, Paris, London, Lisbon and seven South American cities.
 The US Federal Aviation Administration has assessed TAM as Category 1, which means it is in compliance with international aviation standards.

-For high-season travel, roughly between mid-December and the end of February, tickets to Brazil cost about US$300 more than they do during the rest of the year.
+For high-season travel, roughly from mid-December to the end of February, tickets to Brazil cost about US$300 more than they do during the rest of the year.

 International Air Passes